buunguyen/grunt-mindirect/README.md

 # grunt-mindirect
-[Grunt](https://github.com/cowboy/grunt) [multi-task](https://github.com/cowboy/grunt/blob/master/docs/types_of_tasks.md) for minifying JS files and overwriting them with minified contents (as opposed to the built-in [min](https://github.com/gruntjs/grunt/blob/master/docs/task_min.md) task which creates one single output with concatenated minified contents).
+[Grunt](https://github.com/cowboy/grunt) [multi-task](https://github.com/cowboy/grunt/blob/master/docs/types_of_tasks.md) for minifying JS files and overwriting them with minified contents.

+This is different from the [built-in min task](https://github.com/gruntjs/grunt/blob/master/docs/task_min.md) which creates one single output with concatenated minified contents).

 This task is typically used together with [grunt-contrib-copy](https://github.com/gruntjs/grunt-contrib-copy/) task.